team-dev-docs/spriteai-dev-docs/docs/Sprite methods and Functions/generateHouseAsset: Create 2D House Assets for Phaser JS Games.md

 import { sprite } from 'sprite'
 ```

-The `generateHouseAsset` function allows you to create 2D game assets using OpenAI's DALL-E 3 model, specifically tailored for use in Phaser JS games.
+The `generateHouseAsset` function allows you to create 2D assets for house-like structures that can be used in Phaser JS games.

 ## Why should I use this function?

-Use this function when you need to programmatically generate custom 2D house assets for your Phaser JS game.
-It leverages the power of DALL-E 3 to create unique, description-based images that can be directly used as game assets.
+Use this function when you need to programmatically generate 2D house assets for your Phaser JS game.
+It leverages the DALL-E 3 model to create custom assets based on your description, saving time on manual asset creation and enabling dynamic content generation.

 ## What parameters or arguments are required?

-1. `description` (string): A textual description of the house asset you want to generate.
+1. `description` (string): A description of the house asset you want to generate.
-2. `options` (object):
+2. `options` (object): An optional configuration object with the following properties:
-   - `iterations` (number, optional): The number of image variations to generate.
+   - `iterations` (number): The number of asset variations to generate.
-   - `size` (string, optional): The size of the generated image (default: "1024x1024").
+   - `size` (string): The size of the generated image (default: "1024x1024").

 ## Prerequisites

-- An initialized OpenAI object with proper authentication.
+- You must have the sprite SDK installed and properly configured.
-- The `openAiObject.images` module must be available and properly configured.
+- An active OpenAI API key with access to the DALL-E 3 model.

 ## How do I use this function?